GhostScreamZ/Look-At-Me-Bitch/README.md

 ./ngrok http 3000

-This program generate web-server on localhost:3000 with supposedly web page and determines OS, IP, Browser and other parameters of victim request
+This program generate web-server on localhost:3000 with supposedly not found web page and determines OS, IP, Browser and other parameters of victim request